Skip to content

 Answer: The New York Yankees, with 27 titles.

-Why it stumps people: The number shocks people.
-Second place is the St. Louis Cardinals with 11.
-The Yankees have more than double.
+Twenty-seven is a number that knocks people back.
+Second place belongs to the St. Louis Cardinals with 11.
+The Yankees own more than double the runner-up.

 27. Who holds the record for most career home runs?
 (Medium)